daos-stack/daos/docs/QSG/docker.md

 - OS enabled
   - Hugepages enabled (see below)
   - IOMMU support must also be enabled in the Linux kernel once VT-d is enabled in the BIOS
-    - Exact details depend on the Host OS distribution, for CentOS use the following example: (JEO- need to do something other than CentOS7)
+    - Exact details depend on the Host OS distribution, for distributions using GRUB, use the following:

       ```bash
       $ sudo vi /etc/default/grub # add the following line: